-So quite a varied set of skills that make this a potentially very rewarding and satisfying career.
+So quite a varied set of skills make this a potentially very rewarding and satisfying career.

 Never forget:- A career coach should never promise anyone they will get a job, or that they will achieve a certain salary.

-Those things are out of your hands and are totally dependant on how the applicant presents to the employer.
+Those things are out of your hands and are totally dependent on how the applicant presents to the employer.